citahub/cita-sdk-java/README.rst

 IPC
 ---

-web3j also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as web3j.
+nervosj also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as nervosj.
 To connect simply use the relevant *IpcService* implementation instead of *HttpService* when you create your service:

 .. code-block:: java